mikejacktzen/datzen/README.md

          mainDir,subDir)
 ```

 So, give me the whole shebang.
-What was the whole story of Shaqs road trip?
+What was the whole story of Shaq's road trip?

 ``` r
 out_il = iterload(paste0(mainDir,subDir))